khulnasoft/integrations-core/teradata/README.md

 [Teradata][1] is an enterprise-level relational database management system within a multi-cloud data platform.

-This check monitors Teradata through the Datadog Agent.
-Enable the Datadog-Teradata integration to view Teradata performance, disk usage, and resource consumption.
+This check monitors Teradata through the Khulnasoft Agent.
+Enable the Khulnasoft-Teradata integration to view Teradata performance, disk usage, and resource consumption.

 ## Setup